Associate Provost and Chief Academic Digital Officer

 Elliott Visconsi, Associate Professor of English

 Elliott Visconsi, associate professor of English, is associate provost and chief academic digital officer (CADO) at Notre Dame.
 A scholar of early modern English literature, freedom of expression, and First Amendment law, he has been at Notre Dame since 2010.

-As associate provost and CADO, Visconsi leads the University’s approach to innovative learning strategies—including online/digital learning, inter-institutional collaboration, and experimental models for the future of education—while overseeing Notre Dame Learning (composed of the Office of Digital Learning and the Kaneb Center for Teaching Excellence).
+As associate provost and CADO, Visconsi leverages the resources of Notre Dame Learning (composed of the Office of Digital Learning and the Kaneb Center for Teaching Excellence) to lead the University’s approach to innovative learning strategies, including online/digital learning, inter-institutional collaboration, and experimental models for the future of education.

-Since March 2020, Visconsi has chaired the Faculty Task Force on Instructional Continuity, guiding the University-wide pivot to emergency remote teaching and learning in response to the coronavirus.
+Starting in March 2020, Visconsi chaired the Faculty Task Force on Instructional Continuity, guiding the University-wide pivot to emergency remote teaching and learning in response to the pandemic, and he has continued to play a lead role in adapting these technologies and strategies to support on-campus instruction.
 He is also a committed advocate for liberal education and a believer in the transformative potential of the residential undergraduate experience.

 As a teacher, Visconsi tries to build a student-centered pedagogy in all of his courses and has experimented with class formats (lecture, seminar, online, hybrid), emerging pedagogies, and active strategies (role-playing games, moot court, team competitions) to empower effective student learning in the cross-disciplinary humanities.